community, friendship, influence & prayer

 My Journey with Moms in Prayer

 Days turned into years and Pat and I did life together.
 We co-led a Girl Scout Troop and volunteered with the PTA.
 We met weekly for coffee and prayer with our Moms in Prayer Group.
 Pat introduced me to what I thought at the time were radical thoughts around prayer, fasting, prayer closets and the like.
-That small group of devotees served as a bulwark against some of the cultural demons we knew our kids, and frankly ourselves, were confronting.
-We armored up, linked arms and spent time on our knees in prayer.
+That small group of devotees served as a bulwark against some of the cultural demons we knew our kids and ourselves were confronting.
+We armored up, linked arms, and spent time on our knees in prayer.

 That sisterhood of praying moms was an important first step to understanding the value of community, friendship, influence, and prayer.